 Generally we are posting our real-time discoveries using ATel, so if you interested in being notified of our results, you should subscribe to that useful service, and also see our ASAS-SN Transients page.

-See our sky coverage plot for the last 365 days (we will start observing the missing bits in 2016):
+See below our sky coverage plot for the last 365 days - we are now observing the entire sky!